Micci Underwood, Music

 Paige became a part of the Terra Verde community in 2013, when she began tutoring students at the school.
 She immediately fell in love with the authenticity of Terra Verde!
 The students enjoyed coming to school, and the teachers loved their jobs!

 Paige knew she wanted to give Blair the best education possible.
 Fortunately, in 2014, Blair entered Kindergarten at Terra Verde.
 In the summer of 2016, the Physical Education position at TVDS became available.
 Paige knew it was the job opportunity she had been praying for.
-Needless to say, she was honored to be chosen for the position of Health and Wellness educator.
+Needless to say, she was honored to be chosen for the position of Health and Wellness educator, and is enjoying her 11th year of teaching.
 She considers it a privilege to be able to combine her love for teaching and her love for physical fitness at the most amazing school in the country!

 Shelly Wilson, Physical Education and Wellness